Hohoe Municipal District

 Hohoe Municipal District is one of the eighteen districts in Volta Region, Ghana.
-Originally created as an ordinary district assembly in 1988 when it was known as Hohoe District, until it was elevated to municipal district assembly status on 29 February 2008 to become Hohoe Municipal District.
-On 28 June 2012, the southern part of the district was split off to create Afadzato South District; thus the remaining part has been retained as Hohoe Municipal District.
-However on 8 October 2021, the northern part of the district was split off to create Guan District (which moved to Oti Region); thus the remaining part has been retained as Hohoe Municipal District (thus staying within Volta Region).
-The municipality is located in the northern part of Volta Region and has Hohoe as its capital town.
+Originally created as a district assembly in 1988 when it was known as Hohoe District, it was elevated to municipal district assembly status on 29 February 2008 to become Hohoe Municipal District.
+On 28 June 2012, the southern part of the district was split off to create Afadzato South District, while the remaining part was retained as Hohoe Municipal District.
+However, on 8 October 2021, the northern part of the district was split off to create Guan District, which moved to Oti Region, while the remaining part was retained as Hohoe Municipal District, thus staying within Volta Region.
+The municipality is located in the northern part of the Volta Region and has Hohoe as its capital town.